Introduction to the Landlord-Tenant Division

 (does not apply to Land Contract Forfeiture cases)

-1. Three copies of the Notice to Quit (DC100c) or Demand for Possession (DC100a)**
+1. File the Court copy of the Notice to Quit (DC100c) or Demand for Possession (DC100a)**

 ** other options include Damage to Property/Health and Hazard Notices and Complaints